MehmetMHY/cha/README.md

 - **Switch Between Models**: Easily switch between models during a conversation using `!m`.
 - **Switch Between Platforms**: Switch between different AI platforms (OpenAI, Anthropic, Groq, etc.) mid-conversation using `!p`, maintaining full chat history.
 - **Codedump Feature**: Easily dump your entire code or a directory's content as one text file OR as context for your conversation.
-- **Quick Web Search**: Well chatting you can ask a question/prompt and have Cha browse the web real quick before answering your question.
+- **Quick Web Search**: While chatting you can ask a question/prompt and have Cha browse the web real quick before answering your question.
 - **Export Markdown Fences**: If desired, export any Markdown fence in the latest message from a model to file(s).
 - **Integrated Shell Access**: Execute shell commands directly within Cha's environment using `!x` (interactive shell) or `!x <command>` (run specific commands), enhancing workflow efficiency by providing immediate terminal access.
 - **Auto URL Detection & Scraping**: Enable or disable automatic URL detection and content scraping with a toggle.